-These two methods require estimates of theta, which is problematic in many cases including ours, because neither estimation of the population sizes nor accurate estimates of the substitution rates exist for lichen-forming fungi.
-However, testing a variety of theta values allowed us to test these methods. whereas bPTP and bGMYC work either on a single tree or on trees from the same locus, respectivelycomputationally intensiveare
+These two methods require estimates of theta, which is problematic in many cases including ours, because neither the estimation of the population sizes nor the accurate estimates of the substitution rates exist for lichen-forming fungi.
+However, testing a variety of theta values allowed us to test these methods.

+Overall, bPP gave estimates that better match our species concepts based on morphology and geographic distributions, and seem to be less sensitive to the parameters it takes as input.

+The advantage of these two methods is that they take conflicts between different loci in consideration whereas bPTP and bGMYC work either on a single tree or on trees from the same locus, respectively.

+However, more loci would probably be needed to provide more information, and so that the impact of a single locus be smaller.
+But the more loci used, the more expensive and computationally intensive these methods are.

-Comparison of the species tree and concatenated 8-tree
+Comparison of the species tree and concatenated 8-locus tree

-9
+Figure 9 shows the species trees generated by *BEAST .

 In the Scabrosoid clade, the species tree has the same topology as the concatenated tree, except that P. scabrosa 1 is grouped with P. scabrosa 4 in the species tree (pp=0.49), whereas it is grouped with P. scabrosa 2 and P. neopolydactyla 4 in the concatenated analyses (for instance, pp=0.7 in the MrBayes analysis).
 However, none of these relationships are supported, and this emphasizes the uncertainty about this relationship.

 In the Dolichorhizoid clade, the topology is globally the same.
 There is one difference in the P. neopolydactyla 2. s.l. group, where P. neopolydactyla 2b is grouped with P. neopolydactyla 2a and P. neopolydactyla 2c in the species tree but without support (pp=0.36).
-These three are then grouped with P. pacifica (pp=0.54) with P. neopolydactyla 3 (pp=0.91).
+These three lineages are then grouped with P. pacifica (pp=0.54) and with P. neopolydactyla 3 (pp=0.91).

 In the concatenated analysis, P. neopolydactyla 2b is grouped with P. neopolydactyla 3 (pp=0.84) then with P. pacifica (pp=0.99), whereas P. neopolydactyla 2a and P. neopolydactyla 2c are grouped together (pp=0.99).

-This conflict actually mostly the position of P. neopolydactyla 2b, whereas both methods agree to group these 5 species together.
+This conflict actually mostly concerns the position of P. neopolydactyla 2b, whereas both methods agree to group these 5 species together.

-This ITS sequence of P859 which the neopolydactyla group in ITS phylogeny, because it is very different (it has many unique substitutions)
+This difference might also be caused by the ITS sequence of P859 (P. neopolydactyla 3) which places P. neopolydactyla 3 at the base of the neopolydactyla/dolichorhiza/hymenina group in the ITS phylogeny, because it is very different (it has many unique substitutions), unlike other loci which place P. neopolydactyla 3 as closely related to P. neopolydactyla 2. s.l.
+The influence of this different topology in the concatenated analysis might not influence the final topology, because many characters, especially in the IGS markers, support the alternative topology, whereas single-locus topologies have a bigger influence in the species tree.

-The hymenina group is well supported in both analyses, but P. hawaiensis group with P. hymenina in the species tree whereas it with P. sp.
+The hymenina group is well supported in both analyses, but P. hawaiensis is grouped with P. hymenina in the species tree whereas it is grouped with P. sp.
 3, P. sp.
 4 and P. sp.
 5 in the concatenated analysis.
 However none of these relationships are supported (pp=0.38 in the species tree, pp=0.94 in the Bayesian analysis).